-Practice Wear Fee – $25.00.
-Practice wear includes 2 T-shirts.

-Warm-Up Suit Cost - $105.00.
+Warm-Up Suit Cost - $100.00.
 Suit includes jacket and pants with DeVeau’s Dragons cheer logo.

-Approximate Uniform Costs – $375.00.
+Approximate Uniform Costs – $130-375.
+Lower level uniform is $130.
+Upper level uniform is $375.

+Competition Bow - $25

-Booster Club Fees - $141.00 – Covers the cost of spirit gifts, coaches’ gifts, miscellaneous operating expenses of the booster club and year-end banquet expenses.
+Booster Club Fees - $128 – Covers the cost of spirit gifts, coaches’ gifts, miscellaneous operating expenses of the booster club and year-end banquet expenses.

-USASF Membership Fee - $30.00 - The US All Star Federation (USASF) was founded in 2003 with the core principle of making all star a safer sport by establishing fair and consistent rules and competition standards.
+USASF Membership Fee - $30.00 - The US All Star Federation (USASF) was founded in 2003 with the core principle of making all-star a safer sport by establishing fair and consistent rules and competition standards.
 The organization credentials coaches, certifies safety judges, sanctions events and maintains and adjusts (as needed) safety guidelines, all with the goal of providing the safest possible environment for cheer and dance athletes to train and compete.

-Approximate Competition Fees - $556.00 – Covers the cost of the entry fee to the various competitions and coach’s stipends.
+Approximate Competition Fees - $253 - $927 – Covers the cost of the entry fee to the various competitions and coach’s stipends.
 These costs do not include your personal travel expenses.
 These fees DO NOT cover year-end bid competition entry fees.
-NOTE: THESE ARE LAST YEAR’S COMPETITION FEES
+NOTE: THESE ARE LAST YEAR’S COMPETITION FEES.

-Choreography/Stunt Clinics/Music Fees - $200.00
+Choreography/Stunt Clinics/Music Fees - $121-$304.